zebity/stretch/README.md

-# Casper
+# Stretch

+A derivation of the default [Casper]i(https://github.com/TryGhost/Casper) theme for [Ghost](http://github.com/tryghost/ghost/).
+The purpose of this deriviation is to add support for additional title landing pages, which can be managed using existing Ghost Admin client.

-The default theme for [Ghost](http://github.com/tryghost/ghost/).
-This is the latest development version of Casper!
-If you're just looking to download the latest release, head over to the [releases](https://github.com/TryGhost/Casper/releases) page.
+This is the latest development version of Stretch!
+If you're just looking to download the latest release, head over to the [releases](https://github.com/zebity/stretch/releases) page.

 &nbsp;